wenjie2wang/splines2/README.md

 ```

     Unit: microseconds
               expr     min      lq   mean  median      uq     max neval cld
-          ibs::ibs 2359.14 2533.36 3173.31 3155.07 3214.27 155132.5  1000   b
+          ibs::ibs 2492.85 2556.29 3057.2 3180.58 3251.46 17812.4  1000   b
-     splines2::ibs  265.85  298.67  330.44  333.34  346.81   1267.2  1000  a
+     splines2::ibs  266.24  308.96  336.3  330.91  338.48  3594.9  1000  a

 The function `ibs::ibs()` returns the integrated B-splines instead of
-the integrals of spline bases.
-So we applied the same coefficients to
+the integrals of spline basis functions.
+So we applied the same
-the bases from `splines2::ibs()` for equivalent results, which was still
+coefficients to the basis functions from `splines2::ibs()` for
-much faster than `ibs::ibs()`.
+equivalent results, which was still much faster than `ibs::ibs()`.

 For natural cubic splines (based on B-splines), `splines::ns()` uses QR
 decomposition to find the null space of the second derivatives of
-B-spline basis at boundary knots, while `splines2::naturalSpline()`
+B-spline basis functions at boundary knots, while
-utilizes the close-form null space derived from the second derivatives
+`splines2::naturalSpline()` utilizes the close-form null space derived
-of cubic B-splines, which produces nonnegative bases (within boundary)
+from the second derivatives of cubic B-splines, which produces
-and is more computationally efficient.
+nonnegative basis functions (within boundary) and is more
+computationally efficient.

 ``` r
 microbenchmark(